-- On the OpenVault server, add DMF as both a privileged and unprivileged OpenVault application for the server's host.
-Use the ov\admin script and select the menu option that allows you to manage applications.
-Create the DMF application and then activate both a privileged and an unprivileged instance of it. - The application name should be dmf (in lowercase).
-In basic DMF, the application's instance name should be dmf@hostname.
-If you are using the Parallel Data Mover Option, you must define a privileged and unprivileged instance for each DMF server and each parallel data mover node.
-To simplify this process, you could use the \ character as a wildcard for both the hostname and the application instance name, in which case only one privileged/unprivileged pair is needed for the entire cluster. - 2.
-Add the DMF application as a valid user to appropriate OpenVault drive groups.
+Enter the Application's instance name or "": dmf@hostname '''

+2. Add the DMF application as a valid user to appropriate OpenVault drive groups.
 The OpenVault drive groups that DMF uses must contain only fungible drives.
 That is, the drives in the OpenVault drive group must have identical characteristics and accessibility, so that any volume that can be mounted and written on one of the drives can also be mounted and read on any of the other drives within the group.
 Failure to provide identical mounting and accessibility characteristics to all drives in an OpenVault drive group used by an LS might result in tape mount failures.

 Choose the appropriate item from the ov\admin menu.
-If for some reason you cannot use the ov\admin script, you can enter the command manually, as follows:
+If for some reason you cannot use the ov admin script, you can enter the command manually, as follows:

 '''

-ov_drivegroup -a drive_group -A dmf
+ov drivegroup -a drive_group -A dmf

 '''